KS0107/KS0107/README.md

-I'm a final year computer science student at The University of Manchester focusing on software engineering, and am interested in high performance computing, distributed systems, and low latency programming.
+I'm a software engineer in the finace, interested in high performance computing, distributed systems, and low latency programming.
 I have experience in software development in financial and software firms, and am constantly looking to learn more through hands-on projects.

 Some projects are private to prevent redistribution, and to make it easier to navigate my best projects.
-Please contact me if you'd like access to further machine learning and natural language processing projects listed on my resume.

 ## 🛠 Skills
 Python, C, C++, Java,  HTML, CSS, JavaScript, SQL, Pandas, Git, CI/CD, Kubernetes, AWS, PyTorch, TensorFlow